warp-contracts/warp-wasm-templates/assemblyscript/README.md

-# 🚀 Redstone SmartWeave contracts - AssemblyScript template
+# 🚀 Warp contracts - AssemblyScript template

-Following repository is a template for writing SmartWeave contracts in AssemblyScript and building them into WASM binaries which can be then processed by RedStone SmartWeave SDK.
+Following repository is a template for writing SmartWeave contracts in AssemblyScript and building them into WASM binaries which can be then processed by Warp SDK.

 It's a template for writing PST contract.
-If you are not familiar with the concept of Profit Sharing Tokens we created a [tutorial](https://redstone.academy/docs/pst/introduction/intro) for writing your first PST contract in our [RedStone Academy](https://redstone.academy).
+If you are not familiar with the concept of Profit Sharing Tokens we created a [tutorial](https://academy.warp.cc/docs/pst/introduction/intro) for writing your first PST contract in our [Warp Academy](https://academy.warp.cc).

 - [Introduction](#-introduction)
 - [Code structure](#-code-structure)